John-Yu/BluGo_Android/readme.md

  The way of place stone is almost like the habit of human beings.
 Touch-Move-Up
  - Touch: A large cross cursor will appear to conveniently indicate the coordinates of the touch point
  - Move: When you move your finger, the cursor follow it
- - Up: When you raise your finger, the stone will put at cursor point
+ - Up: When you raise your finger, the stone will be put at cursor point

  # Todo